Toddlers between two and three should eat one daily cup of vegetables, while kids between four and eight should eat 1.5.

 If you enjoyed reading this article, I have many others you’ll like.

-Keep exploring the blog and, if you know other useful tips to get kids to eat healthily, comment them down below!
+Keep exploring the blog and, if you know other helpful tips to get kids to eat healthily, comment them down below!